 If you’re like most women, you have a tough time getting back into a workout routine once you get out of the habit of exercise.

-We might not notice until we pull out our fall clothes.
-Suddenly, they’re a little too tight.
+We might not notice until our clothes are suddenly a little too tight.

 This may be the wakeup call we need to get our exercise mojo back.